henryaddison/what-is-github/slides.md

 --

-# What is GitHub?
+### What is GitHub?

 Most simply it solves sharing.

-In theory everyone could push and pull from each other’s laptops but…
+In theory everyone could get and receive changes directly from each other’s laptops but…
-* hard to connect over the Internet to a laptop (might not be switched on or online)
+* hard to connect over the Internet to a laptop (e.g. not switched on)
+* how to ensure get everyone's changes
-* whose laptop is used by one of our servers wanting a copy of the code?
+* whose laptop is used by one of our servers?

 --

-## What is GitHub?
+### What is GitHub?

 But it’s so much more than that…
 * open source software